Quick links: What is Winutil | How to run it | Feature walkthrough | 2026 updates | Verdict

 Step 3: The Tool Opens

-You'll see a tabbed interface with Install, Tweaks, Config, and Updates sections.
+You'll see a tabbed interface with Install, Tweaks, Config, Updates, and Win11 Creator sections.

 Feature Walkthrough